 If you use the basic Robinhood account, there are no commissions and no fees.

-Robinhood Gold comes in at a price of $5 per month and grants users access to margin trading and stock research.
+Robinhood Gold comes in at a price of $5 per month and grants users access to margin trading and advanced stock research.

 While margin trading does come with several risks, if you are interested in buying stocks on borrowed money, you will need to pay the $5 monthly premium.